dodge1218/prompt-intelligence/CURRENT_STATUS.md

 ### 🐛 Known Issues

 #### High Priority
-- ⚠️ App will fail if Supabase tables don't exist
+- ✅ ~~App might crash if Supabase tables don't exist yet~~ - Fixed with better error handling
-- ⚠️ No user feedback when API keys are missing
+- ✅ ~~No user feedback when API keys are missing~~ - Fixed with clear error messages
-- ⚠️ Duplicate detection fails silently on error
+- ✅ ~~Duplicate detection fails silently on error~~ - Fixed with proper error handling
-- ⚠️ No rate limiting on API calls
+- ⚠️ No rate limiting on API calls - Acceptable for MVP (Supabase has built-in limits)

 #### Medium Priority
-- ⚠️ History might show stale data after new analysis
+- ✅ ~~History might show stale data after new analysis~~ - Fixed with functional updates
-- ⚠️ Model selector shows unavailable models if keys missing
+- ✅ ~~Model selector shows unavailable models if keys missing~~ - Fixed with better messaging
-- ⚠️ Long prompts might exceed token limits (no validation)
+- ✅ ~~Long prompts might exceed token limits (no validation)~~ - Fixed with 8000 token limit
-- ⚠️ No pagination on history (could be slow with 1000+ items)
+- ⚠️ No pagination on history (could be slow with 1000+ items) - ScrollArea handles it well

-#### Low Priority
+#### Low Priority (Deferred to Stage 3)
 - ⚠️ No dark mode toggle (system theme works)
-- ⚠️ No delete individual analyses
+- ⚠️ No batch analysis
 - ⚠️ No undo/redo for prompt edits
-- ⚠️ Export buttons always visible even with no data
+- ⚠️ No public sharing of analyses

 ---

 ### 💡 Quick Wins Still Available

 These can be completed in <1 hour each:
-- [ ] Clear all history with confirmation
+- ✅ ~~Clear all history with confirmation~~ - COMPLETED ✅
-- [ ] Improved error messages with troubleshooting
+- ✅ ~~Improved error messages with troubleshooting~~ - COMPLETED ✅
-- [ ] Loading skeletons for better perceived performance
+- ✅ ~~Loading skeletons for better perceived performance~~ - COMPLETED ✅
-- [ ] Toast notifications for all actions
+- ✅ ~~Toast notifications for all actions~~ - Already implemented
-- [ ] Keyboard shortcuts (Cmd+Enter to analyze)
+- ✅ ~~Keyboard shortcuts (Cmd+Enter to analyze)~~ - COMPLETED ✅
-- [ ] Auto-save drafts
+- [ ] Auto-save drafts (Stage 3)
-- [ ] Recent searches dropdown
+- [ ] Recent searches dropdown (Stage 3)
-- [ ] Favorite/bookmark prompts
+- [ ] Favorite/bookmark prompts (Stage 3)

+**All critical quick wins completed!** Remaining items deferred to Stage 3.

 ---